e-dant/watcher/README.md

 ### Limitations

-- Recursion
-> This library makes heavy use of recursion.
-To avoid running out of memory, the user should always compile with `-O3` in release builds.

 - Ready State
 > There is no reliable way to communicate when a watcher is ready to send events to the callback.
 For a few thousand paths,